Hippoom/food2go/README.md

 food2go
 =======

+**Branches**

 **Q&A**

 <pre>

 Q: What does @Getter/@Setter/@ToString/@EqualsAndHashCode do?
 Why I have compile error on all setter and getter methods?
 A: I use lombok to generate code.
-You need to install lombok plugin to your ide, refer to [this](http://projectlombok.org/features/index.html) for more detail.
+You need to install lombok plugin on your ide, refer to <a href="http://projectlombok.org/features/index.html">this</a> for more detail.

 Q: How can I setup a hsqldb instance?
 A: Scenario:acceptance test/user acceptance tests